ppy/osu-wiki/wiki/Ranking_Criteria/Skin_Set_List/en.md

 ### Scorebar Set

 The entirety of this skin set is gameplay relevant.
-Please note that the sizes of the elements within this skin set are handled via a guideline on the Ranking Criteria proposal.
+Please note that the sizes of the elements within this skin set are handled via a guideline on the Ranking Criteria.

 |File Name   |Notes   |Set Completion   |Recommended Sizes for SD Skins   |
 |--:|:-:|:-:|:-:|